Oil Change Loyalty Programs: How Independent Shops Win Against the Chains

 Blinko's Marketing Copilot monitors the visit data automatically.
 When a customer crosses the lapse threshold you set, the Copilot sends a push notification to your phone: a regular is overdue.
 You review a pre-written message — something that references her stamp card progress and gives her a concrete reason to come in this week — and approve it with one tap.
 The message goes out.
 The Copilot logs the outreach and watches to see if she returns.

-What the Chains Cannot Replicate
+What the Chains Can't Replicate

 A QR stamp card with a win-back running behind it is that system.
-It does not require a dedicated marketing team, a loyalty app budget, or a developer on payroll.
+It doesn't require a dedicated marketing team, a loyalty app budget, or a developer on payroll.
 It requires a sticker on the counter, a threshold setting in a dashboard, and one tap to approve a message when the system surfaces a customer who needs a nudge.

 Also running a car wash?
 See how the car wash loyalty program solves the same repeat-visit problem with the same QR-based approach.